 The Trust will give an Award, ordinarily annually, of €500 to the undergraduate student whose paper is deemed outstanding by a panel of judges, and which, through new research, adds to our knowledge of Ireland’s military heritage.
 The title of the award is “The Military Heritage Annual Award”.

-The Directors formally acknowledged the involvement of Dr Pádraic Lenihan NUI Galway for overseeing the notification and submission process, and the three Judges – Dr Pádraic Lenihan (replacing Professor Keith Jeffery RIP for the 2015 Award), Doctor Ian Speller – NUI Maynooth, and Professor Eunan O’Halpin – Trinity College.
+The Directors formally acknowledged the involvement of Dr Pádraic Lenihan NUI Galway for overseeing the notification and submission process, and the three Judges – Dr Dr Marie Coleman – Queens University Belfast, Doctor Ian Speller – NUI Maynooth, and Professor Eunan O’Halpin – Trinity College.

-The 2013 and 2014 winning papers were published in the Defence Forces Review.
-The Trust will endeavour to have the 2015 winning paper published in the Defence Forces Review and an appropriate periodical such as History Ireland.
-The Directors have also endorsed the Terms of Reference for the 2016 Award.
-Entries for the 2016 Award should be submitted by 30 September 2016.
+The Directors have also endorsed the Terms of Reference for the 2017 Award.
+Entries for the 2017 Award should be submitted by 30 September 2017.

 The Web Site provides guidance for the research of military heritage.
 The Web Site also advises on how to access information regarding military service.
 Finally, the site facilitates links with Web Sites associated with Ireland’s military heritage.

-The Directors invites observations and recommendations on its redesigned Web Site which can be accessed at: www.militaryheritage.ie
+The Directors invite observations and recommendations on its 2017 redesigned Web Site which can be accessed at: www.militaryheritage.ie

 Military Service Information

 Through its Web Site and Contact Information, the Trust actively assists families, researchers and students throughout Ireland and worldwide world, to access information on the military service of relatives, friends and individuals.